WiffleWhomper/Sakhal-Store/README.md

 Store created for players on my xbox community server.
 Inside of an otherwise empty airplane hangar; you now have shelving full of supplies to make it easier to battle the post-apocalyptic archipelago of Sakhal.

-IVE ADDED INDIVIDUAL JSON/DZE FILES AS WELL AS A ZIP OF ALL JSONS OR ALL DZE TOGETHER Limited testing was conducted on Xbox Series S using DayZ Version 1.26 as of March 2025.
+Limited testing was conducted on Xbox Series S using DayZ Version 1.26 as of March 2025.

 Created by @WiffleWhomper.
 For bug reports or issues, please email c.lindberg823@gmail.com with relevant screenshots.